V4Fire/Core/src/core/prelude/object/compare/README.md

 # core/prelude/object/compare

-This module provides methods to compare data structures.
+This module extends the Object constructor with methods to compare data structures.